adambard/learnxinyminutes-docs/latex.html.markdown

 % \frac{numerator}{denominator}
 $\frac{n!}{k!(n - k)!}$ \\

-We can also insert equations in an "equation environment".
+We can also insert equations in an ``equation environment''.

 % Display math with the equation 'environment'
 \begin{equation} % enters math-mode